-Remediation will generally consist of primarily sealing defects with an ablative coated fire batt and mastic system which will be applied in conjunction with an intumescent wrap/fire collar for combustible pipework.
+Remediation will primarily consist of sealing defects with an ablative coated fire batt and mastic system applied in conjunction with an intumescent wrap/fire collar for combustible pipework.
 Where annular gaps allow, all isolated non combustible services can be sealed using fire rated mastic which is tested to BS EN 1366-3/4 and classified to 13501-2:2017 + A1:2009.